A Finnish friend of mine once told me that the Helsinki–Stockholm ferry is known as the ‘party boat’ by locals.

 Can I use my mobile phone during the journey?
 Most ferries offer Wi-Fi and mobile connectivity, but there might be areas of weak signal, especially in the open sea.
 Check with the ferry company about their connectivity options.

 Can I explore the cities during a layover?
 If your ferry has a layover at the port, you might have a few hours to explore the city.
-However, the time might be limited, so it’s a good idea to plan ahead and prioritize your must-see attractions.
+However, your layover time may be limited so it’s a good idea to plan ahead and prioritize your must-see attractions.
 Alternatively you can spend some time before or after your trip doing activities like a boat tour Stockholm or a Helsinki walking tour to enjoy these cities to their fullest.